jorge16lp/Vue_challenge/README.md

 # Vue and VueX Challenges by Jorge López

-This repository contains the first Vue challenge and also the first VueX challenge at Academy Frontend Software - Empathy.co
+This repository contains Vue, VueX and TypeScript challenges at Academy Frontend Software - Empathy.co

 ## Branches